kjpou1/frostfire-iot-hub/README.md

 ## Features

-- **Efficient Data Handling:** Optimized for resource-constrained environments.
+- **Efficient Data Handling**: Optimized for resource-constrained environments.
-- **Reliable Messaging:** Uses MQTT protocol for reliable and efficient communication.
+- **Reliable Messaging**: Uses MQTT protocol for reliable and efficient communication.
-- **Scalable Architecture:** Supports multiple devices and scalable message handling.
+- **Scalable Architecture**: Supports multiple devices and scalable message handling.
-- **Configurable:** Easy to configure via environment variables.
+- **Configurable**: Easy to configure via environment variables.
+- **Plugin-Based Extensibility**: The Frostfire IoT Hub is built with a flexible **plugin architecture**, allowing users to define and load plugins dynamically.
+This modular structure ensures that new device types and behaviors can be added without altering the core functionality of the hub.
+For more details, refer to the [Plugin Architecture Documentation](app/plugins/readme.md).
+- **Message Security**: The hub supports **secure message handling** using API key and token-based authentication mechanisms.
+API keys and bearer tokens can be used for authentication via headers (`x-api-key`, `Authorization`), as well as Amazon-specific requests (`x_amz_mqtt5_user_properties`).
+These security measures ensure that only authorized clients can publish or subscribe to topics, protecting your IoT communication from unauthorized access.

 ## Getting Started